redgeoff/QuackMeUp/README.md

 - **Metabase Visualization**: Transform data into insights with intuitive Metabase dashboards.
 - **Modular Design**: Flexible architecture allows easy extension and customization.

-**Ideal for:**
-- Software engineers seeking an integrated approach to data handling.
-- Data analysts looking to combine and visualize complex datasets.
-- Anyone enthusiastic about Python and open-source data analysis tools.

 ## Installation

 ### Install dependencies

 [Install Docker](https://docs.docker.com/get-docker/)

-Install the awscli and run `aws configure`
+[Install the awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and run `aws configure`

-`cp .env.example .env` and then edit `.env`

-`brew install python@3.11`
+Install Python, e.g. `brew install python@3.11`

 `python3.11 -m pip install poetry`

 `poetry install`

-`poetry run pre-commit install`
+Install the Git hooks for code formatting with black: `poetry run pre-commit install`

 `brew install duckdb`

+## Configure the .env file

+`cp .env.example .env` and then edit `.env`

+Choose a value for `TERRAFORM_BUCKET_NAME` that will be unique across all AWS users, e.g. `myorg-quackmeup-terraform-bucket`, where `myorg` is a unique name for your organization.
+This bucket will be used to remotely store your Terraform state.

+Choose a value for `LOGS_BUCKET_NAME` that will be unique across all AWS users, e.g. `myorg-quackmeup-logs`, where `myorg` is a unique name for your organization.
+This bucket will be used to store logs exported from CloudWatch.

+Be sure to substitute the value of `PG_CONNECTION_STRING` with the connection string for your Postgres instance.
+Ideally, you’d use the connection string for a read replica.

+You can leave the rest of the values in `.env` intact unless you prefer them to be different.

 ## Deploy infrastructure

 [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform)

-Load the AWS Console and manually create an S3 bucket called `quackmeup-terraform-bucket`, which will be used to remotely store the terraform state.
+Load the AWS Console and manually create an S3 bucket with the same name that you specified for `TERRAFORM_BUCKET_NAME`.

 `./terraform/init.sh`

 `./terraform/plan.sh`

+The following `apply.sh` script will then:
+- Create an S3 bucket for `LOGS_BUCKET_NAME`
+- Create an ECR repository for the Lambda code
+- Build and push a Docker image to this ECR repository
+- Deploy a Lambda that will schedule the export of the latest CloudWatch logs to the S3 bucket
+- Create IAM policies and roles as needed

 `./terraform/apply.sh`